Ruediga/MunkOS/README.md

 ### TODO

-fix scheduler (do proper context switching)

-add support for syscalls
+syscalls

-file loading
+file system

-Try out TSC
+do some stuff with TSC

 ### Long Term Goals